ASNA/SunFarm/docs/program-bootstrap.md

 1. **Find** the Program instance (ENTRY with *one* underscore prefix).
 2. **Process** the instance (ENTRY with *two* underscore prefix).

-Note how in the [IBM i Developer Model](https://asnaqsys.github.io/concepts/background/ibmi-developer-model.html) it is possible that the instance of the Program called, to be *Active*, in this case, the **Find** phase will be successful and there is no need to initialize the Program.
+Note how in the [IBM i Developer Model](https://asnaqsys.github.io/concepts/background/ibmi-developer-model.html) it is possible that the instance of the Program called to be *Active*, in this case, the **Find** phase will be successful and there is no need to initialize the Program.

 When there is **no** *Active* instance (as would be the case for the first time the Application runs), the following steps are executed: